airqo-platform/AirQo-api/src/spatial/README.md

 - `must_have_locations` must fall inside the supplied polygon for site selection.
 - BigQuery/Earth Engine operations require valid service account credentials and access to the configured datasets and buckets.
 - Redis is optional; if unavailable the heatmap endpoints still work but skip caching.
+- On Windows, if startup fails with `ModuleNotFoundError: No module named 'fcntl'` from `import ee`, uninstall the wrong `ee` package and keep `earthengine-api` only:
+  - `pip uninstall -y ee blessings`
+- If `python -m flask run` fails before loading `app.py` with `ImportError: cannot import name '_app_ctx_stack' from 'flask'`, your venv has conflicting Flask CLI plugins (commonly from Airflow).
+Create a clean venv in `src/spatial` and reinstall only `requirements.txt`.